Hierarchical Graph Representations in Digital Pathology: Results

 \subsection{Ablation studies}

-We conduct thorough ablation studies to evaluate the impact of three components in the proposed methodology on $\troi$ classification performance.
-The components are, i) node feature initialization, ii) $\gnn$ layer type, and iii) jumping knowledge technique.
-Each component is analyzed individually, while fixing the other components.
-The ablation studies are performed on the BRACS dataset for classifying the $\troi$s into seven classes.
+We conduct ablation studies to evaluate the impact of three major components of our proposed methodology on $\troi$ classification performance, namely i)~node feature initialization, ii)~$\gnn$ layer type, and iii)~jumping knowledge technique.
+Each component is analyzed individually, while fixing the others.
+Ablation studies were performed on the BRACS dataset for classifying the $\troi$s into 7-classes.